MEMS Energy Harvesters Design and Simulation

 Piezoelectric Vibratory Energy Harvester Design and Simulation

 MEMS-based energy harvesters have the potential to provide “perpetual” power to small systems.
 Applications include medical, consumer, automotive and environmental devices.
-Wireless sensor networks (WSN) such as the one shown below are of particular interest for in-situ environmental, health and habit monitoring, where batteries are difficult or impractical to replace.
+Wireless sensor networks (WSN) containing MEMS-based energy harvesters (Figure 1, below) are of particular interest for in-situ environmental, health and habit monitoring, where batteries are difficult or impractical to replace.

-Experts believe the piezo-electric vibratory energy harvester is one of the most promising approaches.
-Successful design depends on maximizing energy capture for target environmental conditions.
+Experts believe that piezo-electric vibratory energy harvesting is one of the most promising MEMS-based approaches.
+Successful commercialization of these devices will depend upon maximizing energy capture at target environmental conditions.

-The criteria that need to be considered when designing a piezoelectric energy harvester are the frequency of operation, the power generated and the power transferred to the management circuit.
+The design criteria for a piezoelectric energy harvester includes the frequency of operation, the power generated and the power transferred to the management circuit.
 The frequency of operation can be determined by running a modal analysis in a conventional finite element analysis (FEA) tool.
-The power generated and transferred, however, are highly dependent on the power management circuit and hence must be simulated in a closed-loop circuit.
-Thus, the design platform chosen must be able to simulate the coupled piezo-mechanics and the electronics together in order to be useful for energy harvester design.
+The power generated and transferred, however, are highly dependent on the power management circuit and must be simulated in a closed-loop circuit.
+Thus, the design platform chosen must be able to simulate the coupled piezo-mechanics and the electronics simultaneously in order to be useful in energy harvester design.

 New Hybrid Methodology

-Further detailed modeling can be done using CoventorWare’s field solvers.
-For example, the design can be checked for high stress areas that may lead to failures when the device is overloaded due to shock.
+Further detailed modeling can be completed using CoventorWare’s field solvers.
+For example, the design can be reviewed for high stress areas that may lead to overload failures due to mechanical shock.
 Gas damping coefficients can also be obtained with CoventorWare and included in the MEMS+ model to more accurately predict Q-factor.
 When necessary, simulation results from MEMS+ and CoventorWare can be verified against each other to provide increased confidence prior to tape-out.
 For instance, the closed-loop harmonic response with a linear resistive load can be simulated in both tools and compared.

 A Complete Platform